ZoomInfo

 5. Microsoft Clarity

 Microsoft Clarity is a free behavioral analytics tool that provides heatmaps and session recordings to help you understand user behavior on your website.
-The platform offers unlimited session recordings and heatmaps with no traffic limits, making it accessible for businesses of all sizes.
+The platform offers unlimited session recordings and heatmaps with no traffic caps, making it accessible for organizations of any size.

-The tool automatically generates click maps and scroll maps for every page on your site while providing unlimited session recordings that let you watch how individual users navigate your pages.
-Clarity uses machine learning to identify frustration signals like "rage clicks" (repeated clicking in one area) and "dead clicks" (clicking on non-interactive elements) to help you quickly find and fix usability issues.
+Clarity automatically generates click maps and scroll maps for every page on your site while providing unlimited session recordings.
+It uses machine learning to detect frustration signals like "rage clicks" —repeated clicking in one area— and "dead clicks" —clicking on non-interactive elements— to help teams quickly identify and fix usability problems.For budget-conscious teams that need behavioral data without the cost of a paid tool, Clarity is a strong starting point.

-Clarity integrates with Google Analytics to supplement existing data and includes features to address GDPR requirements.
-The platform includes a Copilot feature that uses AI to summarize session data and provide actionable insights about user behavior patterns.
+The platform integrates with Google Analytics to supplement existing data and includes built-in features to support GDPR and CCPA requirements.
+An AI-powered Copilot feature summarizes session data and surfaces actionable insights about user behavior patternswithout requiring manual analysis.

 • Unlimited heatmaps and session recordings at no cost